Four Held For Possessing Illegal Arms - UrduPoint

 Four Held For Possessing Illegal Arms

-RAWALPINDI, (UrduPoint / Pakistan Point News - 19th Mar, 2023 ) :Police have arrested four illegal arms holders and recovered arms, and ammunition from their possession during a crackdown here on Sunday, informed police spokesman.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 25th Mar, 2023 ) :Police have arrested four illegal arms holders and recovered arms, and ammunition from their possession during a crackdown here on Saturday, informed a police spokesman.

-Rata Amral police held Asif and recovered a pistol of 30 bore from his possession.
+Waris Khan police held three illegal arms holders Usman, Ismail, Ahmed Javed and recovered 03 pistols 30 bore from their possession.

 Police have registered separate cases against the accused and further investigation was in progress.

-SSP Operations appreciated the performance of police teams adding that the crackdown against illegal arms holders will also be accelerated.
+SSP Operations appreciated the performance of the police team adding that operation against illegal arms holders would be continued without any discrimination.